 In this example, you deploy two J2EE servers (CBSRV1 and CBSRV2) in a sysplex.
 Clients communicate with the system through CBSRV1 and CBSRV1 propagates client identities to CBSRV2 across the sysplex, which is secure.
-Clients run onWebSphere Application Server Enterprise Edition (distributed) and their interaction with the sysplex is on a network that is not trusted.
+Clients run on WebSphere Application Server Enterprise Edition (distributed) and their interaction with the sysplex is on a network that is not trusted.
 The data the application uses must be protected and kept confidential.

-- 1. Since you must protect the confidentiality of the data and know the client identities, your first decision is clear: since your network is untrusted, you must use a security mechanism that supports message integrity and confidentiality (see Table 6 on page 29). - 2.
+- 1. Since you must protect the confidentiality of the data and know the client identities, your first decision is clear: since your network is untrusted, you must use a security mechanism that supports message integrity and confidentiality (see Table 6 on page 32). - 2.
 Your application requires that the client identity be propagated to other servers.
-You may use PassTicket, asserted identities, Kerberos, or DCE (see Table 7 on page 30). - PassTicket security is generally the simplest mechanism to set up within a sysplex, but is restricted in that an address space can only have one PassTicket per second. - Asserted identity security requires a shared RACF database, which you can implement in a sysplex.
+You may use PassTicket, asserted identities, Kerberos, or DCE (see Table 7 on page 33). - PassTicket security is generally the simplest mechanism to set up within a sysplex, but is restricted in that an address space can only have one PassTicket per second. - Asserted identity security requires the client's MVS identity be defined on both MVS systems.
 You must define SSL certificates and key rings for CBSRV1 and CBSRV2 through RACF.
-Also, you must define a trust relationship between CBSRV1 and CBSRV2 by giving CBSRV1 RACF CONTROL authority for the CB.BIND.CBSRV2. profile.

-- Kerberos security is the most robust of the security mechanisms in WebSphere for z/OS.
-Kerberos is scalable, delegates Kerberos network identities securely, and does not require OS/390 or z/OS user IDs.
+Also, you must define a trust relationship between CBSRV1 and CBSRV2 by giving CBSRV1 RACF CONTROL authority for the CB.BIND.CBSRV2. profile. - Kerberos security is the most robust of the security mechanisms in WebSphere for z/OS.
+Kerberos is scalable and delegates Kerberos network identities securely.
 However, you must install and configure Kerberos and SSL, which is a significant task. - DCE security is an option if you already have DCE security implemented.